 The PI must submit a 6-month written progress report and a final written report within 30 days of completion of the project.
 The format for progress reports can be found on the LIBH web page.
-All reports should be sent electronically to the LIBH at center for biotechnology@stonybrook.edu, with copies to your technology transfer and grants management offices.
+All reports should be sent electronically to the LIBH at center_for_biotechnology@stonybrook.edu, with copies to the technology transfer and grants management offices.

 PIs will also be required to make a formal presentation every 6 months to the LIBH.
 The review board, comprised of both academic and industry leaders, will provide feedback and actionable guidance in terms of continued commercial development.
 Projects that do not meet predetermined milestones may be suspended or terminated upon the recommendation of the External Review Board.
-Those projects eligible and approved for an additional year of funding will be required to provide a revised work plan, specific aims, and a second-year budget.